arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 As expected, we can see that the aws-auth configmap was modified.
 Please modify the aws-auth configmap properly without the 'x' string infront of the node name.

+As expected, we can see that the aws-auth configmap was modified.
+Please modify the aws-auth configmap properly without the 'x' string infront of the node name.

 :::info
 **Note:** The command below will modify the configmap by removing the 'x' infront of the role.
 Another way to modify is to run 'kubectl edit configmap aws-auth -n kube-system' command and make changes to the configmap resource directly.
+**Note:** The command below will modify the configmap by removing the 'x' infront of the role.
+Another way to modify is to run 'kubectl edit configmap aws-auth -n kube-system' command and make changes to the configmap resource directly.
 :::

 ```bash
 $ kubectl get configmap aws-auth -n kube-system -o yaml | sed 's/\(rolearn: arn:aws:iam::[0-9]*:role\/\)x\(.*\)/\1\2/' | kubectl apply -f -
 ```

+Confirm that the configmap has been updated correctly and if it all looks good we can refresh the node.

 Confirm that the configmap has been updated correctly and if it all looks good we can refresh the node.